GuitarML/TS-M1N3/README.md

 # Replace "modduo-static" in above command with appropriate target as referenced in mod-plugin-builder Readme.
 ```
-Note: The "modduo-static" target uses the modduox build options but updated with GCC7.5 instead of GCC4.9.
+Note: The "modduo-static" target uses the modduo build options but updated with GCC7.5 instead of GCC4.9.
 This is required to compile the TS-M1N3 code.

 3. Modify the modduo-static ".config" file for Raspberry Pi3 with optimizations:
 ```